vanzasetia/personal-website/src/blogs/word-choice-indonesian-english.md

 Passive income is an income that must be earned by a person who is doing work.
 Salary is one example of passive income.
 If a person does not work, the person will not get any income because the income will not come by itself—it is passive.

 Active income is an income that can increase or decrease by itself because a person did some work in the past, and now the person does not need to do the same amount of work as before.
 For example, real estate investing is one way to get an active income.
 The person might need to work first to get money to buy real estate.
 Then, the person can rent or sell the real estate.
-The value of the real estate, which is the income, can increase or decrease by itself.
+The value of the real estate, which is the income, can fluctuate by itself.

 I reject the term "passive income" or "pendapatan pasif" to refer to income that can be earned without working.
 That definition of passive income is misleading as if people can live without doing any work.